V/Line: Regional Rail Revival

+The project will also include track speed and signalling upgrades to the Bendigo-Echuca line.
+Secondary stages of upgrades were launched on many lines, allowing more services to be added.
+A new rail bridge was built over the Avon River in Gippsland as part of the project.
+New stations were built at Goornong, Huntly and Raywood on the Bendigo line as part of the Bendigo Metro project, which aimed to improve the commuter service for greater Bendigo.
+A new Cobblebank station east of Melton was opened in 2019.

+Over this time, the VLocity became the primary rollingstock servicing the V/Line network, with 105 three-car sets in service as of 2023.
+VLocity trains were introduced to a standard gauge line for the first time in July 2022 after upgrades to the Seymour and Albury lines as part of the Regional Rail Revival.
+During the 2022 state election, the Andrews government promised to purchase a further 23 three-car sets for the network.
+The government also announced new stations for the Regional Rail Link at Truganina and Tarneit West, and the removal of four more level crossings on the Ballarat line around Melton, which would make the line level-crossing free between the city and Melton.

+In the 2023/24 Victorian Budget, 23 new 3-car VLocity trains were ordered as part a $601 million investment in order to replace ageing Classic Fleet trains, boosting Victoria's VLocity fleet to 141 trains once construction is completed.

 On 1 July 2021, V/Line transitioned from a state-owned corporation to a statutory authority.

 Services

-V/Line operates rail services to the regional cities of Ballarat, Bendigo, Geelong, Seymour and Traralgon as well as Ararat, Maryborough, Echuca, Swan Hill, Albury, Bairnsdale, Warrnambool and Shepparton.
-In addition, V/Line road coaches connect with many rail services at major stations to serve towns away from the main rail network operating as far as Adelaide and Canberra.
+V/Line operates rail services to the regional cities of Ballarat, Bendigo, Geelong, Seymour, Traralgon, Ararat, Maryborough, Echuca, Swan Hill, Albury, Bairnsdale, Warrnambool and Shepparton.
+In addition, V/Line coach buses connect with many rail services at major stations to serve towns located away from the passenger rail network.

 Rail services are grouped into two types.
 As part of the introduction of the Myki smartcard in 2013, and to provide consistent communication to both staff and customers, what were formerly called "interurban" services became "commuter" services, and what were formerly called "intercity" services became "long distance" services.

-Commuter services operate over shorter distances and more frequently than long-distance services, and the latter usually provide some first-class seating, as well as snack bar facilities.
-Long-distance services do not use the Myki ticketing system, as they use reserved paper tickets instead.
+Commuter services operate over shorter distances and significantly more frequently than long-distance services, and use two different ticketing systems.
+Commuter services use the Myki, whilst long distance services require printed paper tickets.

-Commuter services include the Ballarat, Bendigo, Geelong, Gippsland and Seymour Lines.
+Commuter services consist of the Ballarat, Bendigo, Geelong, Gippsland and Seymour lines.
 Long-distance services extend beyond to Albury, Ararat, Bairnsdale, Echuca, Maryborough, Shepparton, Swan Hill and Warrnambool.

-All rail services depart from Southern Cross station in Melbourne on the following lines with the exception of one Traralgon service which departs/ terminates at Flinders Street.
+All rail services depart from Southern Cross station in Melbourne.